cspace-deployment/illumination/README.md

 # illumination
 Blacklight customizations for UC Berkeley

-Not much of a How To yet!
-Sorry!
+Just exactly the files needed to deploy into an existing vanilla BL installation to make it work for the various UCB "museum portals".

+_Caveat utilizator!_ This is all fresh and wet behind the gills!

+# Prerequisites

-Try the following, assuming you have installed all the RoR and Solr prerequisites.
-Probably it is easiest to first install a "vanilla" Blacklight deployment, then try the ```illumination``` code below.
+First, you must have have installed all the RoR and Solr prerequisites.
+Probably it is easiest to first install and run a "vanilla" Blacklight deployment, then try the ```illumination``` further code below.

 See the Blacklight documentation: